FabioChiodini/ProjectSpawntck/README.md

 - **K2_GOOGLE_PROJECT** contains the project to targte for GCE

 - **GOOGLE_APPLICATION_CREDENTIALS** maps to a file containing the Service account keys for your GCE login

-- **ReceiverKinGCE** if set to 1 (*and* if provisioning to GCE is enabled) provisions the Receiver in GCE

-- [**AppPortK** is the port that is opened for (optional/code commented out) dockerized nginx instances launched via docker swarm]

-- **ExternalReceiverK** if set to 1 inhibts the provisioning of a receiver and uses an external one with ip and port as specified in the **ExternalReceiverIpK** and **ExternalReceiverPortK** variables.
-This is useful if you are running a receiver using an ELK stack

 - **ReceiverPortK** and **ReceiverImageK** are the port used and the docker image for the receiver Application